Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 		- If there's no hardware virtualization, is the server specs fast enough for OS based virtualization into VPS?
 - Setup billing auto renewal?

+### How to select for the hardware of dedicated server
+- How much processing power do you need vs how cost effective is it

+	- Is their offered cpu or gpu chip slow for your apps?
+A quick way to find out is:
+		- See if it's an old chip.
+You may need a contemporary chip especially if your app requires more power or you will/currently have competitors in the market who could beat you with more performance:
+			- For example, you can AI prompt for: "How old is this intel : Intel(R) Xeon(R) CPU E3-1270 v5 @ 3.60GHz"
+		- Do you need GPU (aka video card, aka NVIDIA) or a CPU chip?
+			- GPU is more appropriate for AI / video generation / crypto mining
+			- You can initially forego GPU if you can go for a 2018 or above CPU chip, which have special hardware for video encoding, etc.
+		- Do you need consumer chip or enterprise chip?
+			- Enterprise in other words is server or data center
+				- Google: nvidia "data center" or server or enterprise processors list
+				- Google: AMD "data center" or server or enterprise processors list
+					- eg. AMD Epyc server with the 4004 series as cost-effective
+				- Google: intel "data center" or server or enterprise processors list
+			- Normal chips being fine:
+				- Google: nvidia processors list
+				- Google: AMD  processors list
+					- eg. 3rd gen Ryzens
+				- Google: intel processors list
+		- Do you need AI / video generation / crypto mining?
+			- Are you going CPU ($75/mo) or Video cards / GPU / Nividia ($200/mo)?
+			- GPU is better for AI, video processing, and crypto mining
+			- Refer to "Do you need GPU (aka video card, aka NVIDIA) or a CPU chip?"
+		- What's the clock speed of the chip?
+			- Eg. 3.60Ghz vs 4.70GHz
+		- How is the chip's extra bells and whistles?
+			- How much L3 cache is in the chip?
+				- Multiple concurrent users generating videos?
+You need a large L3 cache (Not Intel Xeon CPU E3-1270 v5's)
+					- When one user generating video, it's able to work in cache more frequently
+						- With a larger L3 cache, more data can be stored closer to the GPU cores, reducing the number of cache misses.
+					- With multiple users, it work in cache less frequently
+						- In summary, with multiple users, the cache is less likely to hold the relevant data for any given user at a given time, reducing its overall effectiveness and leading to more frequent accesses to the slower main memory RAM
+					- The memory manager is the slowest component in the CPU and accessing RAM or flushing the cache is another few cycles wasted
+						- The memory manager is responsible for managing the flow of data between different levels of memory (e.g., L1, L2, L3 caches, and RAM).
+When the GPU frequently accesses RAM, the memory manager has to work harder to coordinate these data transfers, manage cache coherency, and ensure efficient use of memory resources.
+This increased workload can create overhead, indirectly affecting performance.
+						- If the L3 cache is larger, it can store more frequently accessed data, reducing the need to access the slower RAM.
+						- A larger L3 cache may also reduce the frequency of cache flushes, as it can hold more data before needing to evict older data to make room for new data.
+						- Eg. Intel Xeon CPU E3-1270 (Q4 2015 release) has 8MB L3 cache shared among the cores
+				- Background: Larger L3 cache means more performance.
+While CPU and GPU's have different caching strategies (GPU's have additional caches than just L1, L2, L3 caches because they're focus in parallel processing tasks like rendering or running machine learning models in order to reduce latency by mitigating need to access memory and in order to improve throughput) (CPU's have usually L1, L2, L3 cache and does not have as extreme of a goal as GPU's).
+You can read more on CPU/GPU caching at [[_Computer Architecture - Processor L3 Cache and Clock Speed]]

+- How many cores?
+How many threads per core?
+- How much RAM memory?
+	- Depending on your CPU/GPU chip, it supports only certain types of RAM technology, eg. DDR4, DDR5, EEC.
+You'll want to consider the power of that type of RAM, its memory size, and the price - to balance cost effectiveness and business requirements.
+	- For more details, refer to [[_Computer Architecture - RAM types (DDR4, DDR5, ECC, etc)]]
+- How much file storage?
+- How many IPs are you given (to setup other VPS, other services on their own IP for performance, etc)

 ### How to select for OS and identify package installer
 - They usually install for you so you choose the OS
 	- Ubuntu has many things setup to work for Linux admin